typst/typst/tests/suite/syntax/annotation.typ

 // @whatever A

 --- invalid-annotation-syntax ---
-// Error: 2:11-2:12 the character '*' is not valid in an annotation
+// Error: 2:11-2:12 expected identifier or string in annotation

 // @allow *

-// Error: 2:11-2:12 the character '5' is not valid in an annotation
+// Error: 2:11-2:12 expected identifier or string in annotation

 // @allow 5